bacadra/pulsar-language-tasklist/README.md

 * Ticks `☐`, `✔`, `✘` are unicode characters, so it is valid as a plain text document.
 * Any line that ends with `:` will be considered a header.
-* Stamps are supported.
 * A indentation doesn't matter and user can use it as like.
-* Timestamps are supported in square bracket after tick.
 * Everything is a text, so comments has no use.
 * `pass`, `info`, `math` and `code` markups are supported.